Roll20/roll20-character-sheets/Blades in the Dark/README.md

 # Blades in the Dark Character Sheet

-This is the (compressed) source code for the Blades in the Dark character sheet on Roll20.
-The pug/sass code used to generate it can be found [here](https://github.com/joesinghaus/Blades-in-the-Dark).
+This is the source code for the Blades in the Dark character sheet on Roll20.
 If you want to hack the sheet for your own Blades hack, a more hackable version and instructions for hacking can be found [here](https://github.com/joesinghaus/Blades-template).
+Build command: `./build.js` (requires node, with pug and sass installed via npm).

 ## Changelog